Daniel 9 - A True Biblical Interpretation

 “Now I was still speaking and praying and confessing my sins and the sins of my people Israel and casting my supplications before the Lord My God about the holy mountain (the Sanctuary as seen in Isaiah 56:7) of my God.”
 Daniel 9:20

 “I Daniel contemplated the calculations, the number of years about that which the word of God came to the prophet Jeremiah, to complete the 70 years to the destruction (לחרבות ~ L’Charvot) of Jerusalem.”
 Daniel 9:2

 In fact, after one year of rule by Darius, King Cyrus took power and fulfilled Jeremiah 29 and allowed the Jews to return to Jerusalem.
-But Daniel’s desire to understand the years of Jeremiah to the destruction of Jerusalem, result in the revelation of a new and additional understanding of Jeremiah:
+But Daniel’s desire to understand the years of Jeremiah to the destruction of Jerusalem, resulting in the revelation of a new and additional understanding of Jeremiah:

 There are now three different prophesies concerning 70 years.

 Whereas the calculations of the first two begin with the subjugation of Jerusalem 18 years before its destruction, Daniel’s new insight into the 70 years of total destruction must be calculated from a different starting point, the date that Jerusalem was destroyed.
-In fact, starting from the destruction of the first Temple until the completion of the building of second Temple was exactly 70 years.
+In fact, starting from the destruction of the First Temple until the completion of the building of the second Temple was exactly 70 years.

 The starting point of this prophesy “that from the going of the word to restore and rebuild Jerusalem” Daniel 9:25, also begins from the Destruction of the First Temple.